How To Write A College Paper (10 Best Tips)

 Armchair research

 This is the one you’ll most likely be conducting when writing your paper.
 It involves analyzing the current research material available in your library and on the internet.
-Your job is to gather as much information as possible, collate it, and then and draw new and valuable conclusions.
+Your job is to gather as much information as possible, collate it, and then draw new and valuable conclusions.

 Field research, observational research, and creating your own sets of data